 These boundaries, listed from outermost to innermost, include flash protection, limited approach, restricted approach, and prohibited approach.
 The risk from exposed live parts depends on your distance from those parts.

-Limited approach
+Limited Approach

 An approach limit at a distance from an exposed live part where a shock hazard exists.
 The limited approach is the closest an unqualified person can approach, only allowed further if a qualified person accompanies them.
 A qualified person has received training on the potential hazards and the construction and operation of the equipment involved in a task.